HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/other/internet.md

 Trace complete.
 ```

 I changed the IP-addresses in the example above, but clearly it hops from my computer to my router, to my provider, and next to "I do not know where", but it ends up at github.
-The ip-adresses with the characters in them are internet routers.
+The ip-addresses with the characters in them are internet routers.
 Pretty cool!

 :::